rheight-sav/mllp-https/README.md

   --keep-alive KEEP_ALIVE
                         keep-alive in milliseconds, or unlimited if -1. (default: 0) --log-level {error,warn,info}
-  --log-file LOG_FILE   Path to file where the logs will be placed.
+  --log-folder LOG_FOLDER   Path to folder where the logs will be placed.
 If not provided logging will be done on command window. (default: None)
   --mllp-keep-alive MLLP_KEEP_ALIVE
                         keep-alive in milliseconds, or unlimited if -1. (default: 10000) --mllp-max-messages MLLP_MAX_MESSAGES